had2020/had2020/README.md

 ### My goal is `Mechanical Sympathy` in Rust.
 I build Rust libraries to learn by doing;

-trying to eke out the most from every cpu cycle possible, treating the hardware not as an abstraction, but as a partner in execution.
+trying to eke out the most from every cpu cycle possible, seeing the hardware not as an abstraction, but as a key in execution.

+---

 To do this I focus on: